-„This is the largest shop, it’s open all day without a lunch break!“, the guest house owner explains on the way into the only village of Hateruma Island.
-“And this is one of the three restaurants we have – that way, you get to the lighthouse…“
+„This is the largest shop, it’s open all day without a lunch break!“, the guest house owner explains.
+We are walking into the only village of Hateruma Island in Okinawa.
+“And this is one of the three restaurants we have.
+That way, you get to the lighthouse…“

-Not surprisingly, the island is largely self-sufficient, and although it has a great subtropical location, tourism plays a minor role – agriculture is trump.
+Not surprisingly, the small Japanese island is largely self-sufficient, and although it has a great subtropical location, tourism plays a minor role – agriculture is trump.
 Sugar cane fields cover most of the nearly flat surface of Hateruma Island.
-To our surprise, for the sake of the sugar cane trucks there are numerous well-paved roads criss-crossing the fields and the island although the population of Hateruma is only around 500.
+To our surprise, for the sake of the sugar cane trucks there are numerous well-paved roads.
+They are criss-crossing the fields and the island although the population of Hateruma is only around 500.

 Awamori – the Okinawan spirit